-What this feature does: The Microsoft Active Protection Service (MAPS) antimalware community is a voluntary, worldwide community that includes product users.
-If the product is turned on, MAPS can report malware and other forms of potentially unwanted software and errors encountered in the product to Microsoft.
+What this feature does: Microsoft Active Protection Service (MAPS) can help better protect your PC by automatically downloading new signatures for newly-detected malware, and monitoring the security status of your PC.
+MAPS reports malware and other forms of potentially unwanted software and errors encountered in the product to Microsoft.
 If a MAPS report includes details about malware or potentially unwanted software that the product may be able to remove, MAPS will download the latest signature to address it.
 MAPS can also find "false positives" (where something originally identified as malware turns out not to be) and fix them.

 Information collected, processed, or transmitted: This feature sends reports about errors, malware, and potentially unwanted software to Microsoft.
 These reports include information about the files or apps in question, such as file names, cryptographic hash, vendor, size, and date stamps.
 In addition, MAPS might collect full URLs to indicate the origin of the file, which might occasionally contain personal information such as search terms or data entered in forms.
+Also, MAPS may collect the IP addresses that the potential malware files connect to.
 Reports might also include the actions that you applied when the product notified you that software was detected.
 MAPS reports include this information to help Microsoft gauge the effectiveness of the product's ability to detect and remove malware and potentially unwanted software.

 If the product and MAPS are both enabled on your PC, MAPS reports will be automatically sent to Microsoft when the product: